What is good about Highly Skilled Professionals?

 Benefit 1: Longer Period of Stay

-Highly Skilled Professionals are permitted to stay for 5 years from the beginning.
-Besides, after 3 years of stay in Japan as Highly Skilled Professionals, you can apply for the second stage of Highly Skilled Professionals, which lasts for indefinite period.
-Highly Skilled Professionals can avoid annoying repetition of the renewal process.
+Highly Skilled Professionals are permitted to stay for 5 years from the beginning, while other working visas usually start from 1 year.
+Besides, after 3 years of stay in Japan as Highly Skilled Professionals, they can apply for the second stage of Highly Skilled Professionals（高度専門職2号 Kōdo Senmon Shoku 2 Gō）, which lasts for indefinite period.
+In other words, Highly Skilled Professionals can avoid annoying repetition of the renewal process, like permanent residence.

-Benefit 2: Shortcut to permanent residence
+Benefit 2: Shortcut to Permanent Residence

-Benefit 3: Permission for calling your parent(s)
+Benefit 4: Permission for calling your parent(s)

 They can stay in Japan while you or your spouse have a child under 7 years old or while you or your spouse is pregnant.

 To call their parent(s) to Japan, your household annual salary (= sum of your salary and your spouse’s salary) must be 8 million yen or more and the parent(s) need to live together in your house.

 There are many other benefits for Highly Skilled Professionals described in the website of immigration.